-You know the end result, but Spielberg gives the journey new life and offers a complete portrait of Lincoln as a man of many (top) hats — leader, husband, father, friend, diplomat, negotiator and mentor — making for a compelling character study.
-Under Spielberg’s steady direction, he shows what makes Lincoln such a revered figure in American history with little things like angling the camera so characters literally look up to Lincoln; having him end a heated argument with a soothing story and an unwavering commitment to stick to his beliefs even if it’s not the most politically advantageous decision.
+Under Spielberg’s steady direction, he shows what makes Lincoln such a revered figure in American history with little things.
+Like angling the camera so characters literally look up to Lincoln; having him end a heated argument with a soothing story and an unwavering commitment to stick to his beliefs even if it’s not the most politically advantageous decision.
 Award buzz season has just begun, but I can’t imagine anyone delivering a better performance than Day-Lewis, who has to be the clear favorite to take home a third Best Actor Oscar award.
 If you want to see an actor completely vanish in a role this is a classic example.
 It takes a second to get used to the higher-pitch voice Day-Lewis uses, but he simply becomes Lincoln to the point you forget you’re not watching historical footage.

 Tommy Lee Jones should be a lock for a Best Supporting Actor nomination for his portrayal of Thaddeus Stevens, the sarcastic, hard-edged leader of the House and Ways Committee.
 It’s the kind of role he can nail in his sleep, but he’s at his crotchety best and makes the potentially boring House debate scenes some of the film’s standout moments with his snarky delivery and insults to Stevens’ Democratic counterparts.